rcasto/pi-up/README.md

 - **runOnInit** - Whether or not the update script should be ran on initialization of schedule or not.
 When false, first run will happen on next scheduled occurrence.
 - **scriptPath** - Path to custom script containing update routine.
 It's much safer to use the exact path, instead of a relative path to the script.
 - **email** - Optional field for email address, email is sent to this address with results of update routine.
 Simply leave empty to not send an email.
+- **name** - Optional field to identify your Raspberry Pi, this will be included in the subject of the email sent to you.

 ### Starting scheduled update
 1. SSH into Raspberry Pi